geordidearns/escape-the-bacon/README.md

 const:

 Is the more robust version of the above - It cannot be mutated directly (making it a semi-immutable object) as a WHOLE.
 Meaning, I can change it's properties values (if it is an object), but I can never delete the whole property itself.
 If you need to lock down the values on the object you could always use Object.freeze() - which means the properties aren't mutatable either. const should be used for variables that will never change, such as keys etc.

+SETUP:

+Once I had setup the initial gameboard and gameplay variables - I could then create the framework for how the game operated.
+This includes the setup - creating the sprite assets, laying out the functions which will be used for gameplay, and the helper functions to implement collision logic.